 Don't forget that the advanced equipment and facilities we have available to students can be highlighted on your website.
 Don't just list the equipment that is available — use photos, add context of what the equipment is used for, what classes utilize each piece of equipment, and the level of involvement students have with the equipment and facilities.

 Think about adding a social web presence along with your department's website.
 Adding Facebook or Twitter can allow you to engage with your audience and have meaningful conversations on a more personal, interactive and fun level.
 Do NOT start an additional web presence for your department unless you are fully committed.
 Daily attention will be required.
 Also, think about attending the Social Media Committee on campus to learn more about best practices involved.
 Contact Ann Aubry for meeting dates and times.

 Start by showing visually some of the student/faculty research from the recent past.
-Try to pick opportunities that will translate well to your website (see student faculty collaboration on discovery of new frog species below).
+Try to pick opportunities that will translate well to your website.
 Show a photo of the student and professor involved and if possible an action shot of the research project.

 Let prospective students know the best way to get involved with any research opportunities within the program.
 Let them know about ways to attend conferences, participate in competitions, and publish their work in research journals.
 If there are special grants available for research opportunities let prospective students know the best way to apply for them on your website.

 Do any of your classes or department frequently entertain guest speakers, artists or performers?
 The people brought in for guest lectures and speaking engagements don't have to be world famous to be beneficial to students.
 They help broaden minds and allow students to network outside their normal social sphere.
 This is perfect content for your website.
 Include photos, excerpts and summaries of any speakers who have recently visited campus.

 Include information for clubs on campus that tie into your major or have related value for students.
 RSOs offer real-world experience and special networking opportunities students may not be able to get otherwise.